 The Mac lab in Rowland Hall is equipped with Adobe Creative Suite.
 Students may use departmental digital cameras and flatbed and negative scanners.
 The audio suites are equipped with computer editing stations using Adobe Audition and Apple Logic software.
 One suite is a fully functioning MIDI recording studio with M-Audio ProTools recording software and gear.

-The university’s TV studio in Grove Hall is a full-functioning TV production center equipped with three Hitachi digital studio cameras, a Grass Valley Kayak digital video effects switcher, and Apple Final Cut Pro HD non-linear editing systems.
+The university’s TV studio in Grove Hall is a full-functioning TV production center equipped with three Hitachi digital studio cameras, a Grass Valley Kayak digital video effects switcher, and Adobe Premier Pro HD non-linear editing systems.
 The TV production center also has a mobile TV production van equipped with four Sony VX1000 MiniDV cameras and digital instant replay tape decks to produce live and live-on-tape events, sports contests, and news for broadcast on cable.

 There are chapters of the National Broadcasting Society (NBS) and the Public Relations Student Society of America (PRSSA) affiliated with the department.
 The faculty are members of professional organizations, and regularly attend regional and national conferences and meetings with students.